papillon326/moodle-calendartype_japanese/README.txt

 2. You may need to rename the directory 'moodle-calendartype_japanese' to 'japanese'.

-3. As the administrator login to your Moodle instance and you should (eventually) be greated with an upgrade screen.
+3. As the administrator login to your Moodle instance and you should (eventually) be greeted with an upgrade screen.

 Note
 ----
-To gain full benefit from this plugin your language should be set to Japanese.
+To gain full benefit from this plug-in your language should be set to Japanese.

 TODO
 ----